 - Self-certified copy of the registration with Registrar of Companies or Registrar of Firms and Societies or Registrar of Public Trusts, as the case may be;

 - Self-certified copy of the documents evidencing adoption or modification of the objects, if any;

 - Where the trust or institution has been in existence during any year or years before the financial year in which the application for registration is made, self-certified copies of the annual accounts of the trust or institution relating to such prior year or years (not being more than three years immediately preceding the year in which the said application is made) for which such accounts have been made up;

 - Note on the activities of the trust or institution;

 - Self-certified copy of existing order granting registration under section 12A or section 12AA, as the case may be; and

-- Self-certified copy of order of rejection of application for grant of registration under section 12A or section 12AA, as the case may be, if any.
+- Self-certified copy of the order of rejection of application for grant of registration under section 12A or section 12AA, as the case may be if any.

 The Commissioner shall on receipt of such application examine the documents provided by the applicant and issue an order in Form 10AC with sixteen digits Alphanumeric Unique Registration Number.

 Relevant FAQ’S for Form 10A are as follows:-

 Q1: A charitable trust has obtained registration under Section12A of the Income Tax Act,1961.
 Now, suppose it wants to obtain registration under Section 80G of the relevant Act.
 Is it required to file a new application in Form 10A?

 Ans.
 Yes.
 For each unique section code as specified in the section code list in Form 10A, applicant is required to file a separate application in Form 10A.